Metamorphic Coverage: Approach

 \emph{Advantages.} \method is effective and lightweight in evaluating the quality of metamorphic testing methods. \method considers the code that is validated by metamorphic relations, instead of all executed code.
 Therefore, \method is more sensitive to distinguishing the quality of different metamorphic testing methods than code coverage.
 Computing \method does not require recompiling the program, which is necessary for mutation testing, so \method is more lightweight than mutation testing. \method is slightly more expensive than code coverage as computation effort is required to derive differential code coverage.

 \emph{Limitations.} \method is not an absolute indicator of bug-finding effectiveness.
 First, bugs can be found even if \method is zero.
 Suppose we have a one-line C program \lstinline{int output = input + 1000;}.
 A possible metamorphic relation is that if an input $t_a$ is bigger than another input $t_b$, $t_a$'s output must be bigger than $t_b$'s output.
 A bug occurs if $t_a$ is too big so that $t_a+1000$ overflows.
 However, in this case, \method is zero, as both cases execute the same code.
 However, in \autoref{subsec:Q1}, we will show that this situation is not prevalent in practice.
+We have not encountered such a case in our evaluation, and thus believe that this is rare.
 Second, an \method score of 100\% does not mean the target program is tested thoroughly.
 If $t_a$ covers all code, while $t_b$ does not trigger any program logic, \method is 100\%.
 Typically, we expect executing both inputs to trigger different logic, so that we can compare them to find bugs.
 If either input does not trigger any logic, no logic is evaluated and the metamorphic relation is too weak.

 \emph{Implementation.} We implemented \method for the C/C++ programming language.
 For step 1, we measured code coverage by \gcov,\footnote{\url{https://gcc.gnu.org/onlinedocs/gcc/Gcov.html}} which is the most widely used source code coverage analysis tool for C/C++.
 For step 2, we derive the coverage difference by implementing a plugin in \gcovr,\footnote{\url{https://gcovr.com}} which is a popular utility for managing \gcov. \gcovr supports multiple formats to store, analyze, and visualize code coverage.
 We used the JSON format to store the code coverage collected from step 1, because it is a structured format that facilitates machine processing.
 In step 2, our plugin derives a new coverage file in the same format of JSON, so that we can leverage \gcovr to visualize and analyze \method without additional implementation effort.
 The plugin was implemented in around 100 lines of Python code, suggesting that its low implementation effort might make the approach widely applicable.